anjerodev/unsplashjs/README.md

 ### Obtaining an Unsplash Access Key

 Create an account on [Unsplash](https://unsplash.com/join), and then on your [Developer dashboard](https://unsplash.com/oauth/applications), create a new application.

+## What this library adds to the official Unsplash API

+- More complete and updated types.
+- Automatic type inference for getRandom photos depending if `count` params is provided or not.
+- Bring back Authentication workflow methods.